robcarver17/pysystemtrade/docs/userguide.md

 instrument_div_multiplier: 1.89
 ```

 *At this stage you'd also need to recalculate the diversification multiplier (see chapter 11 of my book).
-The ability to do this automatically will be included in a future version of the code*
+See [estimating the forecast diversification multiplier](#forecast_dm_estimate).

 You should then create a new system which points to the new config file: